Because only 5,111 students graduate with a degree in Area Studies a year, it ranks just 82nd out of 384 in popularity.

 It's difficult to beat Brandeis University if you want to pursue Area Studies as a major.
 Graduates from the area studies major at Brandeis University get 8.3% more than the standard college grad in this field.
 Based in Waltham, Massachusetts, this university is a good choice for students who thrive in an urban atmosphere.

+Because of its affordable price and fantastic instructional programs, Brandeis University is a fantastic bargain, attaining a rank of #32 in Massachusetts.
 There is an advanced degree program obtainable for those who are intrigued.
-Many Brandeis first-year students get scholarships.
 For details, check out the college scorecard.

 Every student pursuing a degree in Area Studies has to take a look at Stanford University.
 Stanford University offers graduate degrees in area studies for those interested in an advanced degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.